-Our tents are made of linen canvas, weighing about 600gr/ m².
-They are machine-sewn with durable nylon thread.
-The thick and densely-woven fabric does not require any chemical impregnation – the tents remain completely watertight when properly pitched.
+Our tents are made of robust linen canvas, weighing about 600gr/ m².
+The thick and densely-woven fabric does not require any chemical impregnation – thanks to the steep roof angle the tents remain completely watertight.

 When you pitch the tent (especially for the first time), don’t stretch the fabric to its limits.
 Linen shrinks slightly when wet.
 It stretches again when dry.